CLEP (College-Level Examination Program)

 Candidates receive immediate test results at the end of the testing session.
 Score reports can be generated for anyone who has tested within the last 30 days.

-If you do not receive a passing score, you may take the test again after 180 days.
-Please do not attempt to take the test before 180 days have passed, because your test will be invalid, and any fees you pay will not be refunded.
+As of Oct.
+17, 2014, the CLEP® retest policy will be changed to allow test-takers to retest three months after the last exam administration, as opposed to six months.
+Please note that this policy is in effect only for students who test on Oct.
+17, 2014 or after.
+Please do not attempt to take the test before you are eligible to retest, because your test will be invalid, and any fees you pay will not be refunded.
 Please call CLEP Services at 800/257-9558 for help in determining when you may retake a test.

 Important Policy for Business Majors